MacherelR/DynamicArray/README.md

 ```

 This will generate an .so file that can be used in a python app.
 The file will be generated in the same directory as the setup.py file.
+C++ code is currently built using 03 flag for optimization.
+This can be changed in the setup.py file.

 ## External libraries